Fire Exit Ramp, Maidenhead library

 Our ramps can be designed to be as wide as required.
 However, if it needs to be DDA compliant and signed off by building control, it will require a minimum width of 1500mm and a gradient of 1:15.

 Our modular ramp can be adapted to suit different requirements and spaces.

 Different platform widths are available, including:

 Any of the above can be secured together to create almost any width.

 Also, with a loading capacity of 1,000kgs, ramps can safely support the weight of pushchairs, wheelchairs, mobility scooters and powerchairs.

-Yes, unlike wooden ramps, steel is a non-combustible material that will not burn and melt at temperatures typically encountered in building fires.
+Yes, unlike wooden ramps, steel is a fire-resistant material that will not typically burn and melt at temperatures encountered in building fires.

 Our steel wheelchair ramp is galvanised, a process where a protective coating of zinc is applied to prevent rusting.
 Also, all components are powder-coated to create a durable finish that is tougher than conventional paint.